wiki @ ticX

 Upon the sale of a property to two or more co-owners, unless all co-owners agree to mortgage the property, the property shall be free of all encumbrances.

-To legally be able to offer any property as being 'available for shared ownership', the first step is to contact a ticX Member, or establish your own ticX Membership.
+To offer any property as being 'available for shared ownership', the first step is to contact a ticX Member, or establish your own ticX Membership.

 To buy a share in a property you first need to become a ticX subscriber.
 Subscribers get access to eXtra detailed information about each property to enable them to make an informed investment decision.

-For a single commercial/industrial or rural property generally, the ideal number of co-owner investors would be from 2 to 12.
+For a single commercial/industrial or rural property generally, the ideal number of co-owner investors would be from 2 to 20 (can be more depending on the size, price & cash flow).